yut4916/cs5293sp21-project1/README.md

 	+ all of writing tests
 	+ flesh out/tidy up/complete README
 	+ very last - record demo video
+10. Successfully set up an API key with Merriam Webster, so hopefully I can figure out how to use that for the concepts flag.
+My plan is to grab a list of related words from their collegiate thesaurus.

 ### General Notes
 * sudo apt install pipenv -- used this command to give me permission to install pipenv